tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 The information compiled here attempts to distill practical applications of nutritional science.
 However, it can be easy to get lost in the weeds, chasing down details that aren't important, if science is your only tool.
 The opening of [_Mastering Mindful Eating_](https://www.penguinrandomhouse.com/books/624254/mastering-mindful-eating-by-michelle-babb-ms-rd-cd/) by [Michelle Babb](https://eatplaybe.com/books/) contrasts the "art" of eating with the science of nutrition.
-The art of eating embraces the _experience_ of eating and _listening to your body_; practices like this are a reminder to invest in your holistic health, not just chase metrics to be optimized.
+The art of eating embraces the _experience_ of eating and _listening to your body_; practices like this are a reminder to invest in your holistic health.
+Don’t just optimize metrics; live your life.

 ## Energy Balance